Self Sabotaging Relationship Signs & Patterns

 Professional help for self-sabotaging relationships

-Some people are interested in seeking the support of a therapist with relationship or mental health challenges but aren’t able or willing to travel to regular in-person appointments.
+Some people are interested in seeking the support of a therapist with relationship or mental health challenges, but they aren’t able or willing to travel to regular in-person appointments.
 In cases like these, online therapy can be a more convenient and appealing option.
 With a platform like BetterHelp, you can receive the support of a licensed therapist without ever having to leave home.
 You can get matched and meet with a provider via phone, video call, or in-app messaging from anywhere you have a stable internet connection.
 Research suggests that virtual and face-to-face therapy can usually offer the same kinds of benefits, so you can generally choose whichever format is right for you.

 Takeaway